“S G” mark on recent/modern glass containers (2000- c.2014)

-Muncie, Indiana (head office), known (as of 2010) as Verallia North America.
+Muncie, Indiana (head office), known (2010-2014) as Verallia North America.
 NOTE: Verallia North America (VNA) has officially been acquired by the Ardagh Group (based in Luxembourg) as of April, 2014.

-This mark dates from the year 2000 to the present (as of 2014).
 The ” SG” mark is seen embossed on many of their modern jars and bottles, usually on the lower heel area of the container, but sometimes on the base.
-I have been told that Verallia will continue to use the “SG” mark on their glass containers even though the “official” company name was changed.
+I was told that Verallia continued to use the “SG” mark between 2010 and 2014 on their glass containers even though the “official” company name was changed.

 This concern was formed when Ball Corporation and Saint-Gobain (SG also acquiring Foster-Forbes Glass at that time) merged in 1995 to form Ball-Foster.
 In the year 2000, the name was changed from Ball-Foster to Saint-Gobain Containers.

-Verallia now includes 13 glass manufacturing plants in the United States, some of which are former Ball Brothers/Ball Corporation factories.
+Ardagh Group (pronounced “AHR‘ – DAW”) now operates 14 glass manufacturing plants in the United States, some of which are former Ball Brothers/Ball Corporation factories.

 For more general info on Saint-Gobain (worldwide operations), go to: Saint-Gobain.com .

-Also, see the Ball Brothers Glass Manufacturing Company page,
+Also, click here to see the Ball Brothers Glass Manufacturing Company page,

-Click here to go to the Glass Bottle Marks pages (this link points to Page 5).
-Other marks such as “S.G.CO.” which was used by several early companies and appear on a range of older bottles (and have no relation whatsoever to Saint-Gobain), are listed there.
+Click here to go to the Glass Bottle Marks page – (this link points to Page 5).
+Other marks such as “S.G.CO.” which was used by several early companies and appear on a range of older bottles (that have no relation whatsoever to Saint-Gobain), are listed there.